 The list of indexed titles was created on the basis of journals subscribed by the libraries of the BazTech Consortium.
 Each institution received a separate range of titles for indexing.
 Records of articles are developed in 22 cooperating centers (remote work on ICM UW server, using Yadda software), while the records of journals are centrally developed by the coordinator.

 In 2002, cooperation with publishers of journals indexed in BazTech was initiated, at first in terms of sending electronic versions of bibliographic descriptions, and then a consent to download necessary data from journals’ websites.
 In addition, publishers of approximately 300 journals granted licences for making full texts of articles available in the database.
 In this way, together with the creators of BazTech, they became a part of the open access movement.

 For more information on the establishment and development of this database, see Publications about the database.

-The project is implemented by libraries of 23 institutions on the basis of a contract of the BazTech Consortium.
-The coordinator of the project is currently the Cracow University of Technology.
-In the years 1998-2006 the the coordinator of the project was the University of Technology and Life Sciences in Bydgoszcz.
+The project is implemented by libraries of 22 institutions on the basis of a contract of the BazTech Consortium.
+The coordinator of the project is currently the Lublin University of Technology.
+From May 2006 to February 2022 the coordinator of the project was the Cracow University of Technology.
+In the years 1998-2006 the coordinator was the University of Technology and Life Sciences in Bydgoszcz.

 The institutions involved are: